kitebuggy/rasp-cambridge/README.md

 ten seconds.

 What actually makes the schedule reliable is treating it as lossy: no single firing matters.
-Every hourly slot re-runs the same decision — rebuild if the published data is incomplete, from the wrong UTC day, or older than `MAX_AGE_MIN` — so a dropped slot just defers to the next surviving one, and any run that finds a gap closes it.
-There is deliberately no distinction between "anchor" and "recheck" runs any more: an earlier design with unconditional anchor crons plus conditional hourly rechecks left a dropped anchor uncompensated (the next recheck saw complete state and skipped, so the "today" curve stayed stale), and told the two apart by parsing the cron string, which made the schedule fragile to edit.
+Every slot re-runs the same decision, so a dropped one defers to the next survivor, and any run that finds a gap closes it.
+There is deliberately no distinction between "anchor" and "recheck" runs: an earlier design with unconditional anchor crons plus conditional hourly rechecks left a dropped anchor uncompensated (the next recheck saw complete state and skipped, so the "today" curve stayed stale), and told the two apart by parsing the cron string, which made the schedule fragile to edit.

+`MAX_AGE_MIN` is now only a **debounce** — a floor on the gap between builds, currently 45 minutes, well under the smallest gap ever observed between real runs (136 min), so in practice it never binds.
+It exists for the day GitHub delivers all 24 slots at once.

-One sizing rule for `MAX_AGE_MIN`, learned the slow way: it is a **floor, not an interval**.
-The real refresh period is the floor plus the wait for the next slot that actually arrives — measured 136–180 minutes between arrivals over 2026-08-04..06.
-Keep the floor below that minimum gap: at 180 it sat just above it and silently skipped alternate surviving runs, turning a nominal 3-hour policy into a ~5-hour one.
-It is 120 now.
+It used to be the freshness policy, and that is worth recording because the failure was silent.
+A single global age threshold is a **floor, not an interval**: the real refresh period is the threshold plus the wait for the next slot that actually arrives.
+At 180 minutes it sat just *above* the 136–180 minute gap between arrivals and skipped alternate surviving runs, turning a nominal 3-hour policy into a ~5-hour one with nothing failing to show it.
+The deeper problem is that one number cannot express "today matters more than next Tuesday" — which is why freshness now lives in the per-horizon `FRESHNESS` table instead.
+Don't grow this one back.

 If a firing ever becomes genuinely load-bearing, don't lean harder on GitHub's scheduler — trigger `workflow_dispatch` from an external scheduler via the